-Except as noted below, purchases of Class A shares in the amount of \$1,000,000 or more for all Funds except AB Short Duration Income Fund and AB Tax-Aware Fixed Income Opportunities Portfolio; in the amount of \$500,000 or more for AB Short Duration Income Fund and AB Tax-Aware Fixed Income Opportunities Portfolio; or by AllianceBernstein or non-AllianceBernstein sponsored group retirement plans are not subject to an initial sales charge, but may be subject to a 1% CDSC if redeemed or terminated within one year (18 months for AB Short Duration Income Fund).
+Except as noted below, purchases of Class A shares in the amount of \$500,000 or more or, for All Market Real Return Portfolio, \$1,000,000 or more, or by AllianceBernstein or non-AllianceBernstein sponsored group retirement plans are not subject to an initial sales charge, but may be subject to a 1% CDSC if redeemed or terminated within one year (18 months for Bond Inflation Strategy).

 Class A share purchases not subject to sales charges.
-The Funds may sell their Class A shares at NAV without an initial sales charge or CDSC to some categories of investors, including:
+A Fund may sell its Class A shares at NAV without an initial sales charge or CDSC to some categories of investors, including:

-- persons participating in a fee-based program, sponsored and maintained by a registered broker-dealer or other financial intermediary, under which persons pay an assetbased fee for services in the nature of investment advisory or administrative services or clients of broker-dealers or other financial intermediaries who purchase Class A shares for their own accounts through self-directed and/or nondiscretionary brokerage accounts with the broker-dealers or other financial intermediaries that may or may not charge a transaction fee to its customers; - plan participants who roll over amounts distributed from employer maintained retirement plans to AllianceBernsteinsponsored IRAs where the plan is a client of or serviced by the Adviser's Institutional Investment Management Division or Bernstein Global Wealth Management Division, including subsequent contributions to those IRAs; - certain other investors, such as investment management clients of the Adviser or its affiliates, including clients and prospective clients of the Adviser's Institutional Investment Management Division, employees of selected dealers authorized to sell a Fund's shares, and employees of the Adviser; or - persons participating in a "Mutual Fund Only" brokerage program, sponsored and maintained by a registered broker-dealer or other financial intermediary.
+- persons participating in a fee-based program, sponsored and maintained by a registered broker-dealer or other financial intermediary, under which persons pay an asset-based fee for services in the nature of investment advisory or administrative services or clients of broker-dealers or other financial intermediaries who purchase Class A shares for their own accounts through self-directed brokerage accounts with the broker-dealers or other financial intermediaries that may or may not charge a transaction fee to its customers; - plan participants who roll over amounts distributed from employer maintained retirement plans to AllianceBernsteinsponsored IRAs where the plan is a client of or serviced by the Adviser's Institutional Investment Management Division or Bernstein Global Wealth Management Division, including subsequent contributions to those IRAs; - certain other investors, such as investment management clients of the Adviser or its affiliates, including clients and prospective clients of the Adviser's Institutional Investment Management Division, employees of selected dealers authorized to sell the Fund's shares, and employees of the Adviser; or - persons participating in a "Mutual Fund Only" brokerage program, sponsored and maintained by a registered brokerdealer or other financial intermediary.

 The availability of certain sales charge waivers and discounts will depend on whether you purchase your shares directly from a Fund or through a financial intermediary.
 Intermediaries may have different policies and procedures regarding the availability of front-end sales load waivers and discounts or CDSC waivers.
 In all instances, it is the purchaser's responsibility to notify a Fund or the purchaser's financial intermediary at the time of purchase of any relationship or other facts qualifying the purchaser for sales charge waivers or discounts.
 For waivers and discounts not available through a particular intermediary, shareholders will have to purchase Fund shares directly from the Fund or through another intermediary to receive these waivers or discounts.